gnosia93/eliminate-db-hotblock/readme.md

 Cache System is usually used for the purpose

 * DB Result Caching
-* Session Store or temporary store for product recommendation
+* Session Store
 * Hot read data with stale ..

-In this project, I want to share with you how to
+In this project, I want to share with you another use case of cache system for large scale web application and

-- Eliminating DB Hot Blocks with heavy transcation of in small range of data.
+- how to eliminating DB Hot Blocks with heavy transcation of in small range of data.